openfaas/openfaas.github.io/_posts/2019-11-26-kubecon-san-diego-highlights.md

 Our friends at Weaveworks announced that the Flux project (an incubating project of the CNCF), would merge with the Argo Project developed at Intuit.

-The GitOps panel Stefan was part of was so popular that the room had to be moved to the main stage, how about that?!
+[Stefan Prodan](https://stefanprodan.com) who is also an OpenFaaS contributor spoke in a panel on GitOps.
+The session was so popular that it had to be moved to the main stage, how about that?!
+Watch the video here: [Panel: GitOps User Stories](https://www.youtube.com/watch?v=ogw6_Y3WBQs)

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Three years of <a href="https://twitter.com/openfaas?ref_src=twsrc%5Etfw">@openfaas</a> and <a href="https://twitter.com/hashtag/teamserverless?src=hash&amp;ref_src=twsrc%5Etfw">#teamserverless</a> 😎 <a href="https://t.co/4lnb7qZY0C">pic.twitter.com/4lnb7qZY0C</a></p>&mdash; Alex Ellis (@alexellisuk) <a href="https://twitter.com/alexellisuk/status/1197206927094112256?ref_src=twsrc%5Etfw">November 20, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>